 Actuarial Valuation Assumptions - The measurement date for the Company's Pension and Postretirement Benefits is December 31.
-The following table is a summary of the weighted-average actuarial assumptions used in calculating net periodic benefit expense and the benefit obligation for the years ended and as of December 31:
+The following table is a summary of the weighted-average actuarial assumptions used in calculating net periodic benefit expense (income) and the benefit obligation for the years ended and as of December 31:

-Pension Pension Plan Ps Postretireme nt Benefits 2019 2018 2019 2018 2019 2018 Net periodic benefit expense: Discount rate for benefit obligation 3.57% 3.58% 4.32% 3.65% 4.41% 3.72% Discount rate for interest cost 3.09% 3.13% 3.88% 3.20% 3.91% 3.20% Expected return on plan assets 2.91% 4.59% Rate of compensation increase 5.75% 5.75% Medical trend rate: Pre-65 initial healthcare cost trend rate 7.25% 7.75% Post-65 initial healthcare cost trend rate 8.25% 7.75% Pre and post-65 ultimate healthcare cost trend rate 4.50% 4.50% Year ultimate healthcare cost trend rate is reached for pre/post-65, respectively 2025 2025/ 2027 Benefit obligation: Discount rate 3.23% 4.25% 3.18% 4.32% 3.33% 4.41% Rate of compensation increase 5.75% 5.75% Medical trend rate: Pre-65 initial healthcare cost trend rate 6.79% 7.25% Post-65 initial healthcare cost trend rate 7.51% 8.25% Pre and post-65 ultimate healthcare cost trend rate 4.50% 4.50% Year ultimate healthcare cost trend rate is reached for pre/post-65, respectively 2027 2025
+Pension Plan SER Ps Postretireme nt Benefits 2020 2019 2020 2019 2020 2019 Net periodic benefit expense (income): Discount rate for benefit obligation 3.23 % 3.57 % 3.18 % 4.32 % 3.33 % 4.41 % Discount rate for interest cost 2.83 % 3.09 % 2.70 % 3.88 % 2.77 % 3.91 % Expected return on plan assets 2.07 % 2.91 % - Cash balance interest crediting rate 1.73 % 2.75 % - - Rate of compensation increase - - 5.75 % 5.75 % - Medical trend rate: Pre-65 initial healthcare cost trend rate - - 6.79 % 7.25 % Post-65 initial healthcare cost trend rate - - 7.51 % 8.25 % Pre and post-65 ultimate healthcare cost trend rate 4.50 % 4.50 % Year ultimate healthcare cost trend rate is reached for pre/post-65, respectively 2027 2025 Benefit obligation: Discount rate 2.51 % 3.23 % 2.41 % 3.18 % 2.64 % 3.33 % Cash balance interest crediting rate 1.36 % 1.73 % Rate of compensation increase - 5.75 % 5.75 % - Medical trend rate: Pre-65 initial healthcare cost trend rate - 6.46 % 6.79 % Post-65 initial healthcare cost trend rate - - 7.08 % 7.51 % Pre and post-65 ultimate healthcare cost trend rate 4.50 % 4.50 % Year ultimate healthcare cost trend rate is reached for pre/post-65 2028 2027

 The Company utilizes a building-block approach in determining the long-term expected rate of return on plan assets.
-The expected return on plan assets is calculated using a calculated value of plan assets that is determined each year by adjusting the previous year's value by expected returns, benefit payments, and contributions.
+The expected return on plan assets is calculated using a calculated value of plan assets that is determined each year by adjusting the previous year's value by expected returns, benefit payments and contributions.
 Asset gains and losses are reflected as equal adjustments over a three-year period.
 Historical markets are studied and long-term historical relationships between equity securities and fixed income securities are preserved consistent with the widely accepted capital market principle that assets with higher volatility generate a greater return over the long run.
 Current market factors, such as inflation and interest rates, are evaluated before long-term capital market assumptions are determined.
 The long-term portfolio return also takes proper consideration of diversification and rebalancing.
 Peer data and historical returns are reviewed for reasonableness and appropriateness.

-Actuarial gains and losses are amortized using the corridor approach, by amortizing the balance exceeding 10% of the greater of the benefit obligation or the fair value of plan assets.
-The amortization period is primarily based on the average remaining service life of plan participants for the Pension and the average remaining expected life of plan participants for the Postretirement Benefits.
+Actuarial gains and losses are amortized using the Corridor approach, by amortizing the balance exceeding 10% of the greater of the benefit obligation or the fair value of plan assets.
+The amortization period is primarily based on the average remaining expected life of plan participants for the Pension and the average remaining expected life of plan participants for the Postretirement Benefits.
 The Company estimated the interest cost components utilizing a full yield curve approach in the estimation of these components by applying the specific spot rates along the yield curve used in the determination of the benefit obligation to their underlying projected cash flows.